wedaa/LongTail-Log-Analysis/README.md

 20) DONE: (Also fixed everywhere) Does not properly handle spaces in password for account:password pairs

-21) NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

 22) DONE: Make a pretty graph of attacks per day over the last 30 days.

 23) DONE  Make a pretty graph of number of unique IP addresses per day over the last 30 days.

-24) NICE TO HAVE BUT NOT A PRIORITY  Make a chart of IP addresses that attack more than one host.

-25) There's a "bug" in the .grep files where a "#" character matches some of the lines even though the rest of the line does not exist.
-This is due to my not fully understanding how the grep -vf command works.

 26) DONE: Need to work on code for the "consolidation" server.